Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: The effective area

-In the first two rows of Fig.~\ref{fig:IC_vs_KM3NeT_eff_area_and_len}, we exhibit the instantaneous effective areas for IceCube and KM3NeT at the time of the KM3-230213A event.
-The left panels display the effective areas, while the right panels show the reconstructed distance the neutrino travels through the Earth in local coordinates.
-The red star marks the energy and declination of the KM3NeT event.
-As expected, both experiments have sensitivity at that location and time, which is consistent with the existing tension between them~\cite{Li:2025tqf}.
+In the first two rows of Fig.~\ref{fig:IC_vs_KM3NeT_eff_area_and_len}, we exhibit the instantaneous effective areas for IceCube and KM3NeT on our benchmark date\,\eqref{eq:benchmark_date}.
+The left panels display the effective areas, while the right panels show the reconstructed distance the neutrino travels through the Earth in local coordinates for an event at $(\delta,\rm{RA}) =(-7.8^\circ, 94.3^\circ)$.
 The third row of Fig.~\ref{fig:IC_vs_KM3NeT_eff_area_and_len} presents the same analysis but for ten hours later.
-At that time, the source appears at a less favorable position relative to KM3NeT, with neutrinos traversing a longer path through the Earth.
+At that time, a source producing neutrinos with energies larger than 10 PeV appears at a less favorable position relative to KM3NeT, with neutrinos traversing a longer path through the Earth.
 This reduces the effective area and, consequently, the chance of detection.
 Our results highlight that, for short-duration bursts, the relative sensitivity of neutrino detectors can change significantly with the event time and source location, underscoring the need for a coordinated global network of neutrino telescopes to effectively monitor transient events.
+Note, however, that the sensitivity of neutrino observatories depends on the source’s energy spectrum, as changes in effective area are strongly energy-dependent.

 In the following, we study PBHs as benchmark candidates for transient neutrino sources.
 Using the framework developed in this section, we compute the effective areas of the neutrino experiments listed in Table~\ref{tab:Experiments_Location}.
 We then explore how combining information from different detectors can enhance sensitivity to such events and improve source localization.